Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

 \section{Introduction}

 Tissue morphology provides fundamental insights into organ function and disease mechanisms.
 In tumor tissues, the complex spatial arrangement of malignant and non-malignant cells forms the tumor microenvironment (TME)~\citep{hanahan2011hallmarks}, which directly influences cancer progression, immune response, and therapeutic outcomes~\citep{zhai2017spatial, wang2023deep}.
 Histopathology imaging remains the gold standard for visualizing cellular and tissue-level morphological architecture, offering rich histological detail on nuclei, lymphocytes, glands, and stromal structures, together providing ``a comprehensive view of disease and its effect on tissue”~\citep{gurcan2009histopathological}.
-Consequently, microscopic examination of hematoxylin and eosin (H\&E)-stained slides is an essential steop in the diagnosis and staging of numerous diseases.
+Consequently, microscopic examination of hematoxylin and eosin (H\&E)-stained slides is an essential step in the diagnosis and staging of numerous diseases.
 Yet this workflow relies heavily on expert pathologists to detect and interpret subtle spatial and morphological patterns within highly complex images.
 The process is time-consuming, subjective, and prone to substantial inter and intra-observer variability~\citep{van2010interobserver, cooper2015novel}.
+As histopathology analysis increasingly shifts toward large-scale, cell-resolved digital workflows enabled by AI-based segmentation, there is a growing demand for quantitative and reproducible tools that enable a broader research community to characterize cellular spatial organization beyond expert-driven statistical programming environments.